Hiring Data Annotator for AI: Our Advice

 Finally, partnering with a reputable third-party data annotation company can help alleviate concerns about data security and privacy.
 These organizations often have strict data protection measures in place, ensuring that your sensitive data remains safe and protected throughout the annotation process.
 By entrusting your data annotation needs to a reliable external partner, you can focus on your goals with peace of mind.

 However, be careful: some of these service providers will offer you to lock your service with a proprietary and paid software solution (“are you using a free platform or an internal development to process your data?
-This is not effective, rather take a subscription to our solution (invoiced at the rate of XXX EUR per user).
+This is not effective, rather take a subscription to our solution" (solution is then invoiced at the rate of XXX EUR per user and per month, WITHOUT the services that you still need to pay on top of that).
 At Innovatiana, we believe that the best solution to produce quality “ground truth” data is to train qualified professionals.
 While we have our opinions on the various existing platforms (some functionalities are very much appreciated and influence AI developments), we refuse an overly closed model that would impose the use of one solution over another.

 (+) Instant access to experienced and knowledgeable data annotators